Rabbit Ear Mountain: Description

-The Rabbit Ears were a key landmark because they were a highly visible feature of the landscape for more than 30 mi, and because they were one of the few signs of a sure water supply across that entire area.
-As a consequence, there are three areas that were regularly used as camp sites by westbound travelers near the two mountains.
+Rabbit Ear Mountain was a key landmark because it was a highly visible feature of the landscape for more than 30 mi, and because it was one of the few signs of a sure water supply across that entire area.
+As a consequence, there are three areas that were regularly used as campsites by westbound travelers near the two mountains.
 McNees Crossing on Corrumpa Creek (or McNees Creek), Turkey Creek Camp on what is now called Alamos Creek, and Rabbit Ears Camp on Cienequilla Creek.
-Each of these creeks ran reliably in the spring, and continued to provide water even after they stopped running fully.
+Each of these creeks ran reliably in the spring and continued to provide water even after they stopped running fully.
 Camps would be located along their banks, their exact locations varying based on water availability.
 Remnant trail ruts are visible in each of these areas.

-The Rabbit Ears formation figures prominently in Louis L'Amour's novel Mustang Man.